Hosanna13/log.ai/log.ai-backend/readme.md

 - **updatedAt**: (Date) timestamp of the last Note update

 ### Visual Diagram
-+-------------------+      +-------------------+
+note to self, upload this in figma (covert it) +-------------------+      +-------------------+
 |     users         |      |       Note        |
 +-------------------+      +-------------------+